Daily stress reduction techniques that actually fit your life

 Can journaling make anxiety worse?

 Journaling can temporarily increase anxiety if you are only venting without reflection or extraction of insights.
-The key is always rereading and asking What will I do differently?
-This transforms venting into processing.
-If journaling consistently increases anxiety over 2-3 weeks, try a different method like Gratitude Reframe that activates different neural pathways.
-Frisina and colleagues meta-analysis found that structured expressive writing produces health benefits; unstructured venting without reflection does not [6].
+The key is always rereading and asking what you will do differently.
+Rereading with that question transforms venting into active processing.
+If journaling consistently increases anxiety over 2-3 weeks, try a different method like Gratitude Reframe.
+A meta-analysis of clinical populations found small but significant physical-health benefits from written emotional disclosure, with physical health outcomes showing stronger effects than psychological ones [5].

 References